chelseatroy/welcoming-diversity/transgender_and_non-binary_colleagues.md

-# Transgender and Non-Binary Colleagues
+# Transgender Colleagues and the Gender Spectrum

 ##Transgender Colleagues